codynhanpham/python_audio_server/README.md

 Play audio on host computer when a remote client makes an HTTP request.
 The audio start timestamp is logged for future reference.

 ## Installation
-There are 2 options to install the server: Windows executable and Python.
+There are 2 options to install the server: Pre-built binaries (Windows 10+ and Linux 14.04+) and Python.

 ### Windows Executable
 1. Download the latest release for Windows machine from the [releases page](https://github.com/codynhanpham/python_audio_server/releases/).
 There should be 2 executables: `audio_server.exe` and `generate_bat_files.exe`, along with a folder `audio/` where you would put your audio files.
 The 3 files/folders must be in the same directory.